jpourdanis/visual-regression-testing/README.md

 4. Run `npm run test:actual`

 * All results are under [cypress/snapshots] folder
+* Video of test run is under [cypress/video] folder

 Note that if you change the host variable on `test:actual` to 'http://localhost:8081/' all tests should pass.